c3g/GenPipes/README.md

 The Readset File is a TAB-separated values plain text file with one line per readset and the following columns in any order:

-### DNA-Seq, DNA-Seq high Coverage, RNA-Seq, RNA-Seq De Novo Assembly, Amplicon-Seq, Tumor Pair, Methyl-Seq, CovSeq
+### DNA-Seq, DNA-Seq high Coverage, RNA-Seq, RNA-Seq De Novo Assembly, Amplicon-Seq, Tumor Pair, Methyl-Seq, CoV-Seq

 * Sample: must contain letters A-Z, numbers 0-9, hyphens (-) or underscores (_) only; BAM files will be merged into a file named after this value; mandatory;
 * Readset: a unique readset name with the same allowed characters as above; mandatory;